DavidBetteridge/SSOPrototype/README.md

 1. The scope instead of being set to the name of the resource the client wishes to access,  is set to the user's name in product A

-2. In the final stage (Access Token Request) the server also passed the ID of the logged in user to the other server for additional verification
+2. In the final stage (Access Token Request) the server is also passed the ID of the logged in user to the other server for additional verification

 * It is (very) important that ClientSecret is not exposed.

-## Not Implemented

-* The access token does not currently expire